FASTEST WAY TO PORTABLE COMPUTING

-OpenACC directives are the simple and portable way to accelerate your scientific code.
-With OpenACC, you simply insert compiler hints – in the form of OpenMP-like directives – into the compute-intensive portions of even the largest, most complex Fortran or C code and the compiler automatically maps that code to an accelerator – including NVIDIA GPUs -- for higher performance.
+OpenACC directives are the fast, simple and portable way to accelerate your scientific code.
+With OpenACC, you insert compiler hints – in the form of OpenMP-like directives – into the compute-intensive portions of even the largest, most complex Fortran or C application, and the compiler automatically maps that code to an accelerator – including NVIDIA GPUs -- for higher performance.
 (OpenACC is fully compatible — and interoperates — with OpenMP and MPI.)

-Now available from industry leaders, Cray, CAPS, and The Portland Group (PGI), OpenACC compilers are:
+Now available from industry leaders - Cray, CAPS entreprise, and The Portland Group (PGI), OpenACC compilers are:

-- Open: Future-proof your codes with this open standard
+- Portable: Future-proof your codes with this open standard

-- Simple: Easy, high-level, compiler driven approach to parallel computing
+- Fast: Straight forward, high-level, compiler driven approach to parallel computing

-- Portable: Ideal for accelerating legacy Fortran or C codes
+- Powerful: Ideal for accelerating large, legacy Fortran or C codes

-Here's an example of how easy a single directive hint can accelerate the calculation of pi.
-With GPU directives, you can get started and see results in the same afternoon.
+Here's an example of how a single directive hint can accelerate the calculation of pi.
+With accelerator directives, you can get started and see results in the same afternoon.

-Get the free 30-day trial license of the PGI Accelerator Compiler.
+Try it yourself with a free 30-day trial of the PGI Accelerator Compiler.

 * Registration requires creating an account on the PGI website.
 After registering, you'll receive an email from PGI with further details.

 "The PGI compiler is now showing us just how powerful it is.
-On the software we are writing, it's at least 60 times faster on the NVIDIA card.
+On the software we are writing, it's many times faster on the NVIDIA card.
 We are very pleased and excited about the future uses.
 It's like owning a personal supercomputer."

 Dr. Kerry Black